Dima Grigoriev

-Dima Grigoriev (Dmitry Grigoryev) (born 10 May 1954) is a mathematician.
+Dima Grigoriev (Dmitry Grigoryev) (born 10 May 1954) is a Russian mathematician.
 His research interests include algebraic geometry, symbolic computation and computational complexity theory in computer algebra, with over 130 published articles.

 Dima Grigoriev was born in Leningrad, Russia and graduated from the Leningrad State University, Dept. of Mathematics and Mechanics, in 1976 (Honours Diploma).
 During 1976–1992 he was with LOMI, Leningrad Department of the Steklov Mathematical Institute of the USSR Academy of Sciences.